-At CyberDegrees.org, we provide the most accurate, up-to-date information surrounding technological security training and careers.
-Readers can find details and rankings of the field’s best schools and programs, along with career and educational guides and links to helpful professional resources.
+At CyberDegrees.org, we strive to provide accurate, up-to-date information for cybersecurity training and careers.
+Readers can find rankings of the best cybersecurity schools and programs.
+We also offer career and educational guides, plus links to helpful professional resources.

-Our team scours through the most reputable sources and data and relays that information to readers in accessible formats.
-We clearly outline our methodologies to ensure that aspiring students understand what goes into our rankings and lists so they can get the most from them.
+Our team uses the most reputable sources and data to relay critical information to our readers in accessible formats.
+We clearly outline our methodologies to make sure aspiring students understand how we formulate our rankings.

-We set out to help readers identify which aspects of the technology field best suit them, along with which careers and programs line up with their personalities, strengths, and interests.
+We set out to help readers identify which tech careers and programs line up with their strengths and interests.
 By providing learners with the most detailed information available, we hope to encourage promising candidates to take advantage of this rapidly growing field.

 Our mission is to help prospective students align their technology career goals with their educational paths, preparing them to enter this fast-growing industry and help evolve technological security.

 To give aspiring cyber professionals comprehensive support, we offer information on academic programs, educational resources, along with career guides and pathways.
 We create detailed rankings on the best tech colleges, programs, and careers in the country, highlighting aspects of each that would appeal to prospective students.

 Throughout our site, readers can find information on various cyber-focused degrees, certifications, and training programs.
 Our rankings sort the best programs by location and degree type.
 We also highlight an array of training courses and programs to complement technology training.

 Since career planning can never start too early, our team lays out many possible educational pathways.
 We explore where each path might lead professionally and how students can maximize these routes to meet their career goals.
 Our career guides may also help learners match their skills and educational interests to a profession or industry.